cucumber/compatibility-kit/README.md

 At the moment, there are two packages: a NPM one, and a ruby gem.

-The NPM package bundles nothing more than the compatibility kit with step definitions implemented in TypeScript.
+The NPM package bundles the kit with step definitions implemented in TypeScript.

 The ruby gem, in addition of the kit and its step definitions written in ruby, also provides a few helpers to make it easier to work with the CCK.